Hero to many, Egypt's Sisi faces formidable task

 "With all respect for those who say to the army: 'go into the street', if this happened, we wouldn't be able to speak of Egypt moving forward for 30 or 40 years," Sisi had said.

 Cracks have appeared in his support base.
-Secular activists who backed the army takeover have joined Islamists in criticising what appears to be a systematic stifling of dissent.
+Secular activists who backed the army takeover have joined Islamists in criticizing what appears to be a systematic stifling of dissent.

 Under Sisi, protesting without permission has become a crime which can be punished by a life sentence.
 Sisi's election would signal a return to the oppression of the past, opponents say.